notuntoward/jupytext/docs/faq.md

 ## Can I create a notebook from a text file?

 Certainly.
-Open your pre-existing scripts or Markdown files as notebooks with a click in Jupyter Notebook, and with the _Open as Notebook_ menu in JupyterLab.
+Open your pre-existing scripts or Markdown files as notebooks with a click in Jupyter Notebook.
+In Jupyterlab click on the file, then _Open With_ and _Notebook_.

 The text formats do not store the output cells.
 If you want to preserve these when you refresh the notebook, be sure to pair the text file to an `.ipynb` file.